-If SUBS is set to Super in BASS MANAGEMENT-MOVIE (not advised) or BASS MANAGEMENT-MUSIC, do not rely on an SPL meter to set subwoofer level - set it by ear while playing various types of source material.
+If SUBS is set to Super in BASS MANAGEMENT-MOVIE (not advised) or BASS MANAGEMENT-MUSIC, do not rely on an SPL meter to set subwoofer level - set it by ear while playing various sources.
 Level Calibration cannot take into account the bass that's added to the subwoofer from speakers set to Large, which results in more bass during playback than the calibrated level.